 The city continually invests in capital improvement projects to encourage the flow of goods and services and preserve the community’s visual and structural integrity.
 Ontario maintains more than 1,200 miles of paved roads in the city and constantly repairs and rehabilitates sidewalks, streetlights, storm drains, utilities, curbs, gutters, ramps and other public infrastructure.

 Ontario Mills and Convention Center

 The Ontario Convention Center has 225,000 square feet of flexible meeting and exhibit space, including a 70,000-square-foot Exhibit Hall and a 20,000-square-foot Ballroom.
 The state-of-the-art center also offers the latest in audiovisual technology as well as Wi-Fi, Internet, DS3, VOIP and video conferencing.
-Several hotels surround the convention center, which is only a 10-minute drive to the Ontario International Airport or a 10-minute drive to Ontario Mills, California’s largest indoor outlet mall.
+Several hotels surround the convention center, which is only a 10-minute drive to the Ontario International Airport or a 10-minute drive to Ontario Mills, California’s largest indoor outlet and value retail shopping destination.